codeComet/appnap-test/server/README.md

 # browser

-after the `npm run start`
+after the `npm run start`,
-in browser go to http://localhost:5000
+Open browser and go to http://localhost:5000